 - GeoBlue International Health Insurance - Included

-Tuition, Housing, and Activity fees will be due based on the Bursar's Payment Schedule for the Spring 2023 term.
+Tuition, Registration, and Housing & Activity fees will be due based on Bursar's Payment Schedule for the January term.

 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Weather: In March, temperatures in Rio de Janeiro are usually in the 70°s and 80°s (Fahrenheit).
-Visit BBC Weather to learn more about local weather conditions in Brazil.
+Weather: In March, temperatures in Rio de Janeiro typically range from 70°F to 85°F. Visit BBC Weather to learn more about local weather conditions in Brazil.